wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;The mind must learn that beyond the moving mind there is the background of awareness which does not change.
 The mind must come to know the true self and respect it and cease covering it up, like the moon which obscures the sun during a solar eclipse.
-Just realise that nothing observable or experienceable is you or binds you.
+Just realise that nothing observable or experiënceable is you or binds you.
 Take no notice of what is not yourself.

 **Q:**&ensp;To do what you tell me I must be ceaselessly aware.